-Since the weather has been getting nicer here in the midwest, I have been searching for appetizing salad recipes.
-I could eat salad every day of the week but, unfortunately, that wouldn't go over too well with hubby!
-There was a salad recipe that I had been served by a friend in Georgia when we were there to visit last year and yesterday, I emailed her and asked if she could please find it and share it with me.
+Since the weather has been getting warmer here in the Midwest, I have been searching for appetizing salad recipes.
+There was a salad recipe that we were served by friends in Georgia when we were there to visit last year and yesterday, I emailed her and asked if she could please find it and share it with me.
 I made it for lunch today and it is as delicious as I remembered!

 My grocer also sells fresh living basil with the roots still on.
 What a heavenly scent!

 If you are craving salads like I am, I hope you give this one a try - it is fresh as springtime!